-Rapamycin from Bacteria for Anti-Aging in Dogs and Humans
+Rapamycin for Anti-Aging in Dogs and Perhaps in Humans

 The Goal of Anti-Aging Strategies

 The goal of anti-aging techniques varies.
 For some researchers, the main objective is to prolong life.
-For others, the aim is not so much to extend life but instead to ward off those diseases that are more common in old age.
-If these diseases are avoided or delayed, we should be able to remain healthy and active for a longer portion of our lives.
-An added benefit is that avoiding some of the diseases may increase our lifespan.
-Rapamycin helps some health problems, but it also appears to counteract some of the processes involved in aging.
+For others, the aim is not so much to extend life but instead to ward off problems and diseases that are more common in old age.
+If these conditions are avoided or delayed, an individual should be able to remain healthy and active for a longer portion of their life.
+An added benefit is that avoiding certain diseases may lead to increased lifespan.
+Rapamycin could be useful because it appears to counteract some of the processes involved in aging.

 Not all antibiotics made by Streptomyces have "mycin" in their name.
 Chloramphenicol was found in Streptomyces venezuelae.
 It's an important antibiotic that is used to treat some serious diseases.

 Rapamycin is already used as an FDA-approved drug in humans.
 (The Food and Drug Administration, or FDA, is a federal agency that approves medicinal drug use in the United States.)
-The medicine is sometimes known as sirolimus.
+The medicine is sometimes known as sirolimus or by the brand name of Rapamune.
 At high doses, it suppresses the activity of the immune system.
 This ability is very useful in preventing the body's rejection of tissue and organs transplanted from other people's bodies.
 The drug is frequently given to people who have undergone a kidney transplant.